Table of Contents

 These are the lightest laptop computers you can find in stores these days that weigh less than 1 kilo.
 I’ve included mostly complete laptops in here, but also a few tablet formats that keep under the 1 kilo limit with their included keyboard folios/docks.

 Keep in mind that I’ve only included in here devices that can be utilized as fully functional laptops, which means devices that include a QWERTY keyboard.
-That means I’ve left out some tablets and some gaming handhelds that lack a keyboard, but otherwise weigh less than a kilo, such as the Steam DecK or the Asus ROG Ally or the Lenovo Legion Go.
+That means I’ve left out some tablets and some gaming handhelds that lack a keyboard, but otherwise weigh less than a kilo, such as the Steam Deck, Asus ROG Ally, MSI Claw, or the Lenovo Legion Go.

 Also, you should be aware of the differences in format, screen size, hardware and battery capacity on these devices, especially the lower you go on weight.